diegomontanari/42-Born2beRoot/README.md

 ### Purpose of Virtual Machines
 Virtual machines allow multiple operating systems to run on a single physical machine while keeping each environment completely separate and secure.
 This technology is essential for optimizing hardware usage, testing software in a secure environment, and managing system backups efficiently.
 Virtualization also enables seamless migration of virtual environments across different physical computers, ensuring **flexibility and operational continuity**.

+# Linux System Administration Guide

+## 1. Logical Volume Management (LVM)

+LVM is a storage management system that adds an abstraction layer above physical devices, allowing more flexible disk space management than traditional partitions.

+### LVM Hierarchical Structure

+LVM uses a three-level hierarchical structure:

+1. **Physical Volumes (PV)**
+   - Physical storage devices like hard drives or SSDs
+   - Can be entire partitions or whole disks
+   - Initialized with the `pvcreate` command

+2. **Volume Groups (VG)**
+   - Groups of physical volumes aggregated into a single storage space
+   - Allow combining multiple disks into one storage pool
+   - Created with the `vgcreate` command

+3. **Logical Volumes (LV)**
+   - "Virtual partitions" within a Volume Group
+   - Can be resized dynamically without system restart
+   - Created with the `lvcreate` command

+### LVM Advantages
+- ✓ **Flexibility**: Resize logical volumes without worrying about partition structure
+- ✓ **Snapshot**: Create backups without interrupting system operation
+- ✓ **Dynamic Management**: Add new disks without redesigning the partition table

+## 2. LUKS (Linux Unified Key Setup)

+LUKS is the encryption standard for Linux disks, protecting data from unauthorized access.
+Unlike other encryption methods, LUKS offers centralized key management and is compatible with various security tools.

+VirtualBox offers disk encryption through three simple steps:
+1. **Activation**: Virtual disk settings → Enable encryption → Set password
+2. **Usage**: When starting the VM → Enter password → Access disk
+3. **Operation**: After unlocking → Transparent usage → Automatic encryption/decryption

+This mechanism protects VM data even if someone physically accesses the virtual disk files.

+## 3. Linux Directory Hierarchy

+Linux follows the Filesystem Hierarchy Standard (FHS), which defines the arrangement of major directories:

+- 📂 **/**: Root directory from which all other directories branch
+  - Contains essential files for system boot and operation

+- 📂 **/home**: Contains users' personal directories
+  - Each user has their own subdirectory (`/home/username`)

+- 📂 **/var**: Contains variable data like system logs, cache, and print spools
+  - For example, `/var/log` stores system event logs

+- 📂 **/tmp**: Temporary area for files created by applications
+  - Automatically cleared on each reboot

+- 📂 **/srv**: Contains data used by network services, like websites served by a web server

+- 📂 **swap**: Disk space used as virtual memory to support RAM when it's full